p4lang/p4app/README.md

 If you're reading this right now, you're an early access user. =)

-There are two gotchas to be aware of right now.
-The first is that we don't have automated builds for the Docker image for this repo yet, so after you clone it, you'll need to manually run `./p4app update` once, which will build an image for you locally.
+We don't have automated builds for the Docker image for this repo yet.
+That means that after you clone it, you'll need to manually run `./p4app update` once, which will build an image for you locally.

-The second gotcha is that a small patch was necessary to the BMV2 Dockerfile to enable the use of the BMV2 debugger in the p4app Mininet backend, and it hasn't been merged yet.
-It'll start working sometime tomorrow, but to get access to it, you'll probably have to update this repo and rerun `./p4app update`.

 Usage
 -----